 During all these years, the Commission registered around 3500 cases of which only 220 were still under process.
 Of these 220 cases, an official said that at least in six cases the Commission was going to reach conclusion in the same week when it ceased to exist.
 As the specific cases were moving to the Commission, this had started easing the load on regular courts.

-Mehmooda was married last year with Arshid, who was employed in the Middle East.
+Mehmooda was married last year to Arshid, who was employed in the Middle East.
 Her parents were happy that they chose a better match for their daughter in comparison to her cousins.
-Soon after, Mehmooda shifted her base with her husband and started weaving dreams of her new life, the happiness proved short lived.
+Soon after, Mehmooda shifted her base with her husband and started weaving dreams of her new life, the happiness proved short-lived.

 As Mehmooda was going to start her new life at a new place, she came to know that she was her husband’s third wife.
 Initially, it was difficult for her to accept the reality but soon she decided to accept her fate.

-After a year, Mehmooda and Arshid came Kashmir for holidays.
+After a year, Mehmooda and Arshid came to Kashmir for holidays.
 Here, Arshid “dumped” her to his parents with a promise that he will return.
-Instead Arshid went to Bangalore to reconcile with his second wife.
+Instead, Arshid went to Bangalore to reconcile with his second wife.

 Mehmooda continued living with her in-laws thinking that Arshid will return.
 The situation was quite tense.
 Soon, she alleged that her in-laws started harassing her.
 One day, she finally left with no option than to reveal the secret to her parents.